 Start exploring monitoring data:

 Detailed monitoring information is available through the X-Pack monitoring features (called Marvel in versions before 5.0), but some monitoring information reports only host-level statistics and not container statistics.
-Because your Elasticsearch cluster nodes run within containers on Elastic Cloud, some system metrics do not reflect the utilization for your cluster nodes but rather the utilization of the host that they’re running on.
+Because your Elasticsearch cluster nodes run within containers on Elasticsearch Service, some system metrics do not reflect the utilization for your cluster nodes but rather the utilization of the host that they’re running on.
 We have begun to make improvements to X-Pack monitoring to show accurate metrics and, starting in version 5.2, the CPU usage and throttle times are accurately captured over time.

 - IP address